 - Save up to 85% in energy costs – WalaLights use up to 85% less energy than fluorescent, incandescent and CFL bulbs and also diminish load on air conditioning systems, further reducing energy costs.

 - Virtually eliminate lighting maintenance and replacement costs – With a lifespan of approximately 100,000 hours or up to 20 years, WalaLights require almost no maintenance or replacement, dramatically increasing cost savings and reducing disruption to the school day.

 - Short payback period – The more lights are left on each day, the shorter the payback period.
 With typical educational facility lighting usage, the payback period is about 1 – 2 years.
 Over the course of a WalaLight system’s lifespan, savings can run into the millions, helping cash-strapped school districts and educational facilities better meet budgetary constraints.

-- Replaces any type of light – WalaLight LED lighting can replace fluorescent lights, fluorescent tubes, high hats, down lights or can lights.
+- Replaces any type of light – WalaLight LED lighting for educational facilities can replace fluorescent lights, fluorescent tubes, high hats, down lights or can lights.
 The LED lights can be recessed, flush-mounted or suspended on ceilings or walls.
 Whatever type of lighting in schools already exists can be replaced by WalaLights.